Eating Disorders: Different Types and How to Treat Them

 When Should You Seek Help?

 If you or someone you love shows signs of an eating disorder, you should seek help immediately.
 Eating disorders tend to grow over time, harming your health and emotional state.
-Seeking help early can reduce the risk of an eating disorder taking over your everyday life and prevent further damage to your health.
+Seeking help early can reduce the risk of an eating disorder taking over your everyday life and prevent further damage to your health which be as bad as lack of oxygen form which clinics and hospitals use a humidifier for oxygen concentrator.
 There is no shame in getting help.

 How Are Eating Disorders Treated?